 That’s why I think my countless failures to quit smoking are actually blessings in disguise, to bend my ego a little, teach me to be more flexible, more willing to change my way of seeing the world, and harden the desire to stop smoking and turn it into an obsession.

 Failure is a great way of testing to see whether the goal that we’re after, after all, is what we really want.
 A windy day will make any smoke vanish without a trace, but can enkindle a real fire, turn it into an inferno.

 Besides, there’s no shame to admit that we’ve changed our minds.
-After all, that’s the way that most popular theories, our ways of explaining this world, operate.
+For that’s the way most popular theories, our ways of explaining this world, operate.
 One theory dominates, until someone with a different theory shows up.

 I believe that, waging a debate to find out whose idea is right, is pointless.
 People of different philosophies simply can’t communicate.
 Everything is possible, if the right conditions exist.